The Secret Science of Superheroes

 Finally, I would like to talk about one of the chapters which was written by an author from the University of Surrey.
 In this case, I’m going to express my opinion about Suze Kundu’s “Science of Super Suits”.
 Please, don’t take it the wrong way: the arguments used in the chapter are totally valid, but I just cannot agree with the conclusions… Basically, the chapter makes a comparison between two superheroes who only have one “superpower”: money!
 What made me enjoy this part of the book so much is the fact that it is about a battle which has been out there for ages: Batman vs Iron Man, DC vs Marvel!
 Pretty much, the author uses science to analyse their suits and then comes to a coclusion… I reckon this is quite subjective, even more when Dr Kundu actually states that she might be biased by her preference for Marvel… just saying!
 According to her, Iron Man would win this battle, but I resist to believe that.
 Why?
 Well, because Batman is my favourite superheroe: great comics, the best animation TV series ever made about a superheroe, the best trilogy of superheroe movies (thank you Christopher Nolan!) and a hilarious old TV show (who doesn’t remember the “BOOOM!” whenever there was a punch?).
 That being said, another subjective reason for me to prefer Batman is his supercars!
 And yes, I used the plural… It is true that Tony Stark owns a nice car too, but his Audi R8 cannot compete againts Bruce Wayne’s Lamborghini Murcielago!
 That is obvious.
 And then we also have the Batmobile, which I personally classify as an “ultracar” (supercars and hypercars already exist, and this vehicle plays in a different league).
 Honestly don’t take it personally, I love a good nerd discussion and this chapter made me think about science even more just because I wanted to demonstrate how awesome Batman is.

-So, as I said at the beginning, if you like comics and science, you need to read this book!
+So, as I said at the beginning, if you like comics and science, The Secret Science of Superheroes is a must!
 Easy to read, it makes you laugh and hopefully you’ll learn something new!

 My apologies to David and Mark for not writing about their chapters, but I reckon they’re engaging with the audience through their blogs and events!
 And thanks for suggesting a chapter about supercars in a potential second book!